 “We talk about sustainability, climate, nutrition, work, gender diversity, and race.
 These are topics that they bring up themselves,” says Abdaal.
 “They want to shed light on these issues that have been overlooked or even silenced in some ways to try to improve life for all.”

 For millennials like Abdaal and those in the generations before, the sense of responsibility to protect the planet came later in life.
 “These kids have had it from day one,” he says.

 Gen Alpha’s influences and inspirations are shifting

 Lindsey says that with her own children, the rules went out the window once the pandemic hit.
 Her kids are now consuming content well above their years—supported by lively dinner conversation.
-“She’s watching Dexter,” she says of her youngest (who would like to be a blood splatter expert when she grows up).
+“She’s watching Dexter,” Lindsey says of her youngest, Hazel (who would like to be a blood splatter expert when she grows up).
 “It’s kind of a grand experiment.
-Are we ruining Hazel?
+Are we ruining her?
 I don’t know.”

-At 11-year-old Kaaya’s house, it’s a different story.
-Her mom won’t let her have social media accounts yet, but Kaaya does get most of her best ideas from YouTube.
-On the platform, Gen Alpha creators like 10-year-old Ryan Haji create kid-focused videos that influence ideas, interests, and family purchases.
+At 12-year-old Kaaya’s house, it’s a different story.
+Her mom won’t let her have social media accounts yet, so Kaaya gets most of her best ideas from YouTube.
+On the platform, Generation Alpha creators like 11-year-old Ryan Haji create kid-focused videos that influence ideas, interests, and family purchases.
 In 2020 alone, Ryan’s World generated $250 million in merch sales.